Click for Cookbook LOGIN

 Personal Notes:

 To determine soft ball, place an ice cube in a small bowl of water.
 After about 5 minutes on boil, lift up wooden spoon to test when the syrup begins forming a string.
-Place a small amount in the bowl and gather up the syrup in your fingers.
+Place a small amount in the bowl and gather up the syrup in your fingers making a ball.
 If it forms a small soft ball, that you can easily press between your fingers you are there.
+Soft ball stage is 235-240º but this doesn't have to be that precise.
+The softer the little ball, the less crunchy your popcorn balls will be after drying.

-As a side note, if you tap the ball against the side of your bowl and it stays together and makes a hard sound, you are at hard ball stage.You can also use a candy thermometer, but it doesn't need to be that precise.
-The softer the ball, the longer the popcorn balls will stay a little gooey when cool.
-The "harder" the soft ball, the crunchier the popcorn ball will be when cooled.
+As a side note, if you tap the ball against the side of your bowl and it stays together and makes a hard sound, you are at hard ball stage and have gone too far!

 Learn more about the process to create a cookbook -- or